TosbackCgusBridge-Bot/CGUs-versions/Kraftfoods/Privacy Policy.md

 Contests, Sweepstakes and Games

 Our site contains notices of contests, sweepstakes and games that you can enter.
-We use the information you provide to conduct the promotion (for example, to contact you if youâre a winner).
+We use the information you provide to conduct the promotion (for example, to contact you if you’re a winner).

 E-mail